laisantos94/laisantos94_portfolio/docs/development/index.md

 - Customization of the preset VitePress theme to my own theme by applying CSS3 on Markdown elements.
 - Deploying process through Netlify.

-I keep doing my best to make progress and bring better Web Development projects are coming in the future.
+I keep doing my best to make progress and bring better Web Development projects soon.